Vietnam.vn - Nền tảng quảng bá Việt Nam

 The main and most visible impact in Vietnam that can be seen from the Norwegian Government's funding through NORAD is in the field of mine clearance and remediation.

-Circular economy is also an area worth mentioning.
-Norway is currently providing a lot of funding for the activities of UN agencies in Vietnam.
-Major agencies such as UNDP, UNICEF and UNFPA are all close partners of the Vietnamese government, and these agencies are all using Norwegian funding (through NORAD) to support Vietnam in implementing its priorities.
+Circular economy is also an area that needs to be mentioned.
+Norway is currently funding a lot of the activities of UN agencies in Vietnam.
+Major agencies such as UNDP, UNICEF and UNFPA, are all close partners of the Vietnamese government, and these agencies are using Norwegian funding (through NORAD) to support Vietnam in implementing its priorities.

-Vietnam is developing very quickly, from a poor country in the past to a country with an incredible economic and social development rate.
+Vietnam is developing very quickly, from a poor country in the past to a country with an amazing economic and social development.
 Looking to the future, I believe that our cooperation in the field of green transition, maritime, renewable energy, circular economy and other areas will be very promising and prosperous.

 How do you see NORAD's role in cooperation between Vietnam and Norway in the coming time and what are the key areas?